Violation of Pretrial Release in a Domestic Violence Case

 Violation of Section 741.29(6) of the Florida Statutes

-The criminal offense of violating a condition fo your pre-trial release in a domestic violence case can be charged under Florida Statute Section 741.29(6).
+The criminal offense of violating a condition of your pre-trial release in a domestic violence case can be charged under Florida Statute Section 741.29(6).
 That statute provides, in part, as follows:

 (6) A person who willfully violates a condition of pretrial release provided in s.
 903.047, when the original arrest was for an act of domestic violence as defined in s.
 741.28, commits a misdemeanor of the first degree, punishable as provided in s.
 775.082 or s.
 775.083, and shall be held in custody until his or her first appearance.

-Fla.
-Stat.
-790.29(6).
-One of the conditions of pretrial release set out in Section 903.047 is the defendant shall “[r]efrain from any contact of any type with the victim.”
+One of the conditions of pretrial release set out in Section 903.047 is the defendant shall “[r]efrain from any contact of any type with the victim.
 Contacting the alleged victim in the case is the most common reason for violating the terms of pre-trial release in a domestic violence case.

 Jury Instructions for Violations of Pre-Trial Release

-The Standard Jury Instruction for a violation of Section 741.29(6) provides as follows:
+The Standard Jury Instruction for a violation of Section 741.29(6), found in Florida Standard Jury Instruction Criminal Cases 8.25, provides as follows:

 To prove the crime of Violation of a Condition of Pretrial Release from a Domestic Violence Charge, the State must prove the following four elements beyond a reasonable doubt:

-- Defendant was arrested for an act of domestic violence.
+- The defendant was arrested for an act of domestic violence.